Cybermoya-pro/sweetlink/examples/basic-web/README.md

 The Vite dev server reloads automatically whenever you edit `src/main.ts` or `index.html`.
 Open `http://localhost:4000` and click **Enable SweetLink**.
 The page will:

 1. POST to `/api/sweetlink/handshake` to request a session token.
-2. Connect to the local `wss://localhost:4455/bridge` endpoint.
-3. Register the session and forward console + runScript commands.
+2. Pass the payload to `createSweetLinkClient` from `sweetlink/runtime/browser`, which connects to the local daemon, patches the console, and keeps the session alive automatically.

 With the session active, try `pnpm sweetlink sessions` or `pnpm sweetlink console demo` in another terminal to interact with the page.